Dickinson's Birds

 dedication project overview navigation colophon sources

-How could we make a virtual book of Dickinson’s birds — that is to say, her poems, that is to say, the birds of her world — addressed to readers of the Anthropocene that would not be a snare?
-How could a book of Dickinson’s birds “conjure an awareness of what accepted categories cannot contain, what familiar taxonomies cannot order, what one medium cannot express”?[1]
-How could an archive not turn into an exhibit, with all its ties to the old cabinet of curiosities and, worse, the specimen case, but become instead a miscellany and a murmuration?[2]
+How could we make a virtual book of Dickinson’s birds—that is to say, her poems, that is to say, the birds of her world—addressed to readers of the Anthropocene that would not be a snare?
+How could a book of Dickinson’s birds “conjure an awareness of what accepted categories cannot contain, what familiar taxonomies cannot order, what one medium cannot express”?
+[1] How could an archive not turn into an exhibit, with all its ties to the old cabinet of curiosities and, worse still, the specimen case, but become instead a miscellany and a murmuration?
+[2]

-Dickinson’s Birds arose — and continues to arise — out of these unsettled questions.
-A digital-humanities work of the “third wave,” it is necessarily a hybrid, drawing on elements of the documentary archive, the scholarly edition, and the environmental installation to invite new questions at the intersection of poetics, ecology and ethics.
-Instead of aspiring to fulfill the requirements of a specific genre or mode, it is a thought-experiment in speculative worlding: first, in bringing to song in small, intimate ways the sounds of the birds of Amherst, Massachusetts in the C19 world in which Dickinson lived; and second, in listening to the birds in our own later and latening world.
+Dickinson’s Birds arose out of these unsettled questions.
+A digital-humanities work of the “third wave,” it is necessarily a hybrid work, drawing on elements of the documentary archive and the environmental installation to invite new questions at the intersection of poetics, ecology, and ethics.

-While opening the always partial but tantalizing possibility of accessing the past, Dickinson’s Birds is also a screen or “blind” through which the data of worlds — Dickinson’s remote world, our more immediate world — flickers.
+While opening the always partial but tantalizing possibility of accessing past worlds, Dickinson’s Birds is also a screen or “blind” through which the data of worlds—Dickinson’s remote world, our more immediate world—flickers.
 What is visible and audible is illuminated as existing side by side and simultaneously with all that is invisible and inaudible.
-What is revealed exists adjacent to and concurrently to what remains hidden.
-As such, Dickinson’s Birds proposes an experiment in inhabiting the Anthropocene — especially as that experience entails the welcoming of ambiguity, the letting go of the human as a privileged category of thinking, and the embracing of our existence as “strange strangers” among an infinite number of other “strange strangers.”
+What is revealed exists adjacent to and concurrently with what remains hidden.
+As such, Dickinson’s Birds is part of an experiment in inhabiting the Anthropocene—especially as that experience entails the welcoming of ambiguity, the letting go of the human as a privileged category of thinking, the embracing of our existence as “strange strangers” among an infinite number of other “strange strangers.”

 Orra White Hitchcock, “Crust of the earth”, 1828-1840, 184 x 187 cm., Pen and ink on linen.
 Courtesy of Edward and Orra White Hitchcock Papers, Amherst College Archives and Special Collections.